JeremySM0045/reference-website/README.md

 - `<footer>` is used to define a footer for a document or section.
 - `<span>` is used to define a section in a document, much like `<section>` and `<div>`.
 - `<small>` is used to define smaller text within a text.

+7. Explain why accessibility is important and also explain the accessibility properties
+- when it comes to accessibility, it is incredibly important because of the ease of access it provides for anyone that might have minor or major visual, auditory and/or sensory disabilities.
+By including accessibility properties, you make the user experience that much profound.
+- `landmark roles` are roles provided to identify different key sections that the web reader might want to highlight, such examples include `banner``navigation``main` and so forth.
+- `aria-labels` are descriptors that can be read by screen readers to describe and informe the user about what they are interacting with.
+This is usually for images, landmarks and interactive elements like hyperlinks.
+The text itself will not be visible on screen.
+- `image alternative texts` or simply `alt` work in the same way as aria-labels, as there purpose is to describe and define images for those that might have impaired vision.
+Much like aria-label, their text will not be visible on screen.